azriel91/peace/DEVELOPMENT.md

     ```

 2. Update `CHANGELOG.md` with the version and today's date.
+3. If dependency versions have changed, update `licenses.html`:

+    ```bash
+    cargo about generate --workspace --all-features about.hbs > doc/src/licenses.html
+    ```

-3. Push a tag to the repository.
+4. Push a tag to the repository.

     The [`publish`] GitHub workflow will automatically publish the crates to [`crates.io`].